extremexp-HORIZON/experiment-lens/README.md

 2. Fill in the required values:

-- `EXTREMEXP_OUTPUT_DIR=/app/output`
-- Workflow API URL and key
 - Experimentation Engine API URL and key
 - Zenoh credentials
-- Any additional settings required by the backend

 The API **will not start** unless this file exists.